Released in 1949, the Second Sex was one of those feminist things which further propagated feminism.

 However, if you want a reminder of what feminism is really about, and what one brilliant lady can achieve, then the Second Sex is one book to turn to.

-Popular sites such as BuzzFeed try to champion the cause with content schedules including body positivity articles for women and “shutting down” (as the term goes) identified instances of sexism, before going well out of its way to objectify men with regular articles such as “Guess The Male Athlete’s Crotch”.
+Popular sites such as BuzzFeed champion the cause with content schedules including body positivity articles for women and “shutting down” identified instances of sexism.

-Many of these are tongue in cheek, but such messages provide easy cannon fodder to the far right manosphere, who can grunt modern “feminazis” are hypocrites and get away with it.
+These are tongue in cheek, naturally, but provide easy cannon fodder to the right-wing manosphere, who can grunt modern “feminazis” are hypocrites and get away with it.

-Sometimes this involves a raging argument with a manosphere member who has entered the fray and these “flame wars” (another internet term) can drag on for days, weeks, months, and years.
+Sometimes this involves a raging argument with a manosphere member who has entered the fray.
+And furious arguments can drag on for days, weeks, months, and years (flame wars).

 Thusly, with our moronic brains, we can’t help but think there’s some confusion with what feminism is, with many people classifying themselves as feminists without much of an understanding of its principles.

 The solution?
-Turn to geniuses such as de Beauvoir or Virginia Woolf (A Room of One’s Own) to balance out your mind, find some harmony, and head out into the world ready to beat up bigots (yeah, the paradox of tolerance in action there – get out of here!
-This blog post is over).
+Turn to geniuses such as de Beauvoir or Virginia Woolf (A Room of One’s Own) to balance out your mind, find some harmony, and head out into the world ready to beat up bigots.